 At the same time, leaders of the Cumberland Settlements approached Spain about forming an alliance.
 Spain controlled the lower Mississippi River and was thought to be urging Native Americans to attack the Cumberland Settlements.
 Early Tennesseans had already exercised some of the rights of self-government by writing the Watauga and Cumberland Compacts.
 In 1785, the State of Franklin sought recognition as a state from the Confederation Congress.
 However, it failed to get the two-thirds majority required under the Articles of Confederation.
 North Carolina opposed the formation of the State of Franklin and began to reassert control over its western counties.
 By 1788, the pressure from North Carolina and fighting among the East Tennesseans themselves led to the collapse of the State of Franklin.
 When North Carolina finally ratified, or approved, the new Constitution of the United States in 1789, it also ceded its western lands, the Tennessee country, to the Federal government.
 Congress named the area the Territory of the United States, South of the River Ohio, more commonly known as the Southwest Territory.

 President George Washington appointed William Blount as territorial governor.
 Land grant laws passed in North Carolina created a booming market in Tennessee land before settlers had ever arrived.
 Land speculation was based upon cheaply amassing large amounts of western land in hopes that the price of the land would increase when more settlers arrived.
-Most of Tennessee’s early political leaders, including Blount, Sevier, Henderson, and Andrew Jackson, were involved in land speculation.
+Most of Tennessee’s early political leaders, including Blount, Sevier, Richard Henderson, and Andrew Jackson, were involved in land speculation.
 It was sometimes difficult to tell if their political decisions were meant to benefit the people or themselves.
 Before public land was sold and legally settled, Native Americans had to be persuaded to drop their claims to the land.
 In 1791, Blount traveled from Rocky Mount, his home in upper East Tennessee, to present-day Knoxville to negotiate a treaty with the Cherokee.
 The Cherokee signed the Treaty of the Holston in June.
 The treaty stated that United States citizens could not settle on Cherokee land.
 However, settlers often ignored the rules and squatted, or illegally settled, on Native American land.
 The increase in squatters angered the Cherokee and Creeks who launched a series of attacks in 1792.
 The remote Cumberland Settlements were easy targets for Creek raiding parties.
 In order to protect their settlements, James Robertson organized an attack that destroyed the Lower Towns in Chickamauga territory.
 Additional attacks by the militia stopped the raids on the settlements and led to a period of peace and prosperity in the region.